 INVASIVE ALERT!– Phragmites

 - So far, very few Great Gray Owl sightings have been reported in southeastern Canada but this beautiful boreal forest resident sometimes wanders south in winter seeking food.
 Keep an eye out for them.
 Snowy Owls are also regular winter visitors to southern regions of Ontario, Quebec and the western Prairies.
-While this does not appear to be an irruption year, they will no doubt be recorded in Christmas Bird Counts across Canada.
+While this does not appear to be an irruption year, they have no doubt been recorded in Christmas Bird Counts across Canada.
 Snowy Owls are also regular visitors to some U.S. states, where they are being tracked through Project Snowstorm .
 So with lots of winter remaining, keep your eyes open for migrant owls and other remarkable birds of prey like Golden and Bald Eagles as they cruise over frozen landscapes in search of a tasty meal!

 - Black-capped Chickadees, Red-breasted Nuthatches, and White-breasted Nuthatches are active throughout the winter.
 Chickadees survive in part by significantly lowering their body temperature at night, and choosing good roost holes.
 They also stay dry with oil from their preen gland.
 Still, in very cold weather they may need to eat their weight (40 g) in food each day to survive.
 They eat lots of conifer and other seeds as well as insects that they find and have cached away.
 Chickadees will also snack on fat and bits of meat from dead animals opened up by larger predators and scavengers.
 Nuthatches will huddle together in hollows or nesting boxes.
 Look for survival signs of birds that stick it out through the winter.
 Observing Goldenrod galls (which we discussed in Mid-September) may provide just such survival signs.
 Goldenrod galls are very evident now, as much of the vegetation has died back.
 The Goldenrod Gall Fly makes its home in the gall for the winter, but eats a tunnel close to the surface before it goes dormant.
 You may find galls opened and the larva eaten by either Downy Woodpeckers or Black-capped Chickadees, adding to the food web that these insects support.
 Keep checking on these galls throughout the winter to see how many become a bird lunch.
 You might also see European Starlings, Mourning Doves, and Canada Geese out and about at this time of year.

 - Beavers are mating - faithfully.
 They mate for life until one dies.
-Find active lodges by checking after a recent snow for a dark patch, depression or gap around the breathing hole near the top, where the animals’ heat has melted the snow.
+Find active lodges by checking after a recent snow for a dark patch, depression or gap at the breathing hole near the top, where the animals’ heat has melted the snow.

 - Early this month Black Bears give birth to two or three cubs, about the size of chipmunks and very cute - Rick Mercer certainly thought so!